alexleun/FSK-generator/README.md

 ## License

-This project is licensed under the MIT license.
-See the LICENSE file for more information.
+This project is licensed under the Apache-2.0 license.
+See the  Apache-2.0 LICENSE for more information.